Berlime/alterego2/content/posts/jet-engine.md

 ## Dynamic Data

+### Repeater Fields

+Use Listings/Components by JetEngine to accommodate repeater field loop sin the front end, be sure that the name is the same with the italicized `name id`.

+Then include in the Single Post Template, use JetEngine widget.

 ### Meta Box

 From WordPress Dashboard, hover to `JetEngine` > `Meta Boxes`

+- Ability to assign custom fields to `any type of content` (e.g. CPT, post, users, categories, pages.)
-- Add custom fields to built in WordPress post types (e.g. posts, users, categories, pages etc.)
+- Ability to add custom fields to built in WordPress post types (e.g. posts, users, categories, pages etc.)
 - Structure Hierarchy > Meta Box Name > Meta Fields.
-- Additional to custom field to Taxonomy
+- Ability to add additional to custom field to Taxonomy

 > 💡
 >